-Join fellow members for meaningful farm work at Gaining Ground, followed by an optional snack and more time for connection.
-All harvested food goes directly to local food pantries, meal programs, and soup kitchens.
-Wear clothes that can get dirty — we work rain or shine!
+Members headed to Gaining Ground for an afternoon of meaningful farm work, followed by an optional snack and more time for connection.
+All harvested food went directly to local food pantries, meal programs, and soup kitchens.

 Members joined The AI Collective Group for a fun, practical hour bringing their signature AI, Made Human approach to our community.
 No matter where participants were starting from, they left with real tips to put to work immediately.